cubing/standards/draft/7/4d-projection-and-basic-hypercube-twists/index.md

 This notation is generally preferred for puzzle keybinds, for Melinda's 2×2×2×2, and for other physical puzzles.
 It should be avoided otherwise.

-## 7.6.1 Legacy xyz Notation

-Edge and corner moves may be represented using two `x`/`y`/`z` letters, where the last one may be followed by the digit `2` (which applies only to the last letter), but this is discouraged.
-It is preferred to group multiple ridge moves using parentheses.
-For example, `Ozx2` should instead be represented as `(Oz Ox2)` or simply `OUFR`.
+Moves using xyz notation can be grouped using parentheses.
+For example `OUFR` is equivalent to `(Oz Ox2)`.